AdobeDocs/campaign-classic.pt-BR/help/delivery/using/adding-seed-addresses.md

    To do this, click the **[!UICONTROL Import seed templates...]** link and select the folder which contains the address templates.
 Para obter mais informações, consulte [Criação de modelos](../../delivery/using/creating-seed-addresses.md#creating-seed-address-templates)de endereço semente.

-   If necessary, once they are added, you can doucle-click them or click the **[!UICONTROL Detail...]** button to adapt the content of each address.
+   If necessary, once they are added, you can double-click them or click the **[!UICONTROL Detail...]** button to adapt the content of each address.

 1. Criação de uma condição para selecionar dinamicamente os endereços de controle a serem inseridos.